ucyo/wetter-py/README.md

 |`C:\Users\<username>\AppData\Local\ucyo\wetter\logs`|Windows :window: (logs)|

 If you have problems finding the proper location there is a gimmick that got you covered.
 The path to the configuration file is returned by `wetter configure --config`.
-I am using
+The logging level can be set by the `WETTER_LOG` environmental variable.

 ### Sample configuration